Sajidur78/NootLangPlusPlus/README.md

 ```

 ### Type Safe?
-Types are too confusing to Pingus, so NootLang doesn't bother with them at all!
+Types are too confusing to Pingus, so NootLang++ doesn't bother with them at all!
 Everything is just a "number."
-You could technically store a float at the current cell being pointed to.
+You could technically store a float* at the current cell being pointed to.
 Or a byte.
 Signed/Unsigned.
-It doesn't matter!*
+It doesn't matter!**

+*Floats doesn't exist
-*Except when you go to read/write.
+**Except when you go to read/write.

 ### Extremely well-written interpreter
 There's definitely no bugs here!
 Totally solid.

 ### "What about bit-shifting or accepting input from the console"?
 We worked very hard to create this monumental achievement in human history*, and we don't think asking for features is very respectful.
-It'll be there in NootLang++, just be patient!
+It'll be there in NootLang++(Not this NootLang++), just be patient!
 In the meantime, just accept input from files and manipulate all of your values manually using addition/subtraction/multiplication/division???

 * woke up with a hangover and... apparently I wrote this?